 For cough and cold medicines, I purchased this hinged, lidded acrylic bin pictured below.

 I, also, found this neat first aid box for my emergency stuff.
-I like that it has a handle so you can just grab it and go.

 Before adding your bins, I suggest reassessing your empty space and shelving.
 Check to see if it could use a fresh coat of paint.
 If you want to get fancy, you can add some decorative wallpaper.